Interviewing is one of those things that is both agonizing and exciting at the same time.

-To speak further to this, when still in high school I worked for a large southeastern grocery chain that required all their workers to completely shave their facial hair.
+To speak further to this, when still in high school I worked for a large southeastern grocery chain that required all their workers to shave their facial hair (mustaches were allowed).
 Whether you were a cashier, bagger, front office, stock clerk, or even pharmacist – the facial hair had to come off.

-When compared to grocery chains in the northern states, there seems to be incredibly lax rules based on facial hair appearance.
+Compared to grocery chains in the northern states, there seem to be incredibly lax rules based on facial hair appearance.

 Make Sure Your Beard Looks On Point

 Whether you are applying for a lead engineering role or the VP of Marketing, one rule remains true – you still need to look presentable.

-Never get lost on the fact that this is an interview and you need to both act and look your absolute best in order to get the position.
+Never get lost on the fact that this is an interview, and you need to both act and look your absolute best to get the position.

 Therefore, we highly recommend that you visit the barber a few days before an interview to get your beard shape in place and generally have a much more kempt look.

 Beyond making sure that your whiskers are expertly trimmed, you will also want to condition it properly; while a solid beard oil will work wonders, we like to recommend that men use a beard balm instead.

 The reason why we recommend balm over oil is due to the inclusion of beeswax into the product.
-Beeswax provides a very light to medium hold on your wiry whiskers in order to keep you looking your absolute best for the big meeting.
+Beeswax provides a light to medium hold on your wiry whiskers to assist you to look your absolute best for the big meeting.

-Unfortunately beard oil contains no binding or styling agents (just carrier and essential oils), therefore you won’t be able to maintain the same look for the interview that you had when walking out the door in the morning.
+Unfortunately, beard oil contains no binding or styling agents (just carrier and essential oils).
+Therefore, you won’t maintain the same look for the interview you had when walking out the door in the morning.

 Secondly, be sure to comb your beard rather than brushing it.
 A beard comb will give you much better styling control when compared to a brush.

-While we absolutely love Kent combs for overall beard styling, we would recommend a foldable beard comb its uniquely compact design that can slide into your pocket.
+While we love Kent combs for overall beard styling, we recommend a foldable beard comb as the uniquely compact design can slide into your pocket.
 This allows you to clean up your whiskers in your car or the bathroom before your interview.